Last Updated on December 23, 2022 by John Power

 The next flowers that look like hibiscus are Rock roses.
 Rock rose is a popular plant throughout Texas because of its high tolerance to heat and long blooming period.
 This perennial looks like a hibiscus, only the flower is much smaller in size.

 The flower is a deep rose pink with bright yellow pistils, and just like velvet-tree mallow, the heart-shaped leaves have a velvety texture.
-As a perennial, this ornamental 1.2 meters tall shrub can live anywhere from 3 to 6 years.
+As a perennial, this ornamental 1.2-meter tall shrub can live anywhere from 3 to 6 years.

 8. Pink Mallow or Rough-Leaf African Mallow (Anisodontea scabrosa)